iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 What is a *buffer*?

 A buffer is an in-memory space where you can write and edit some text.
-When you open a file in Vim, it is bound to a buffer.
+When you open a file in Vim, the data is bound to a buffer.
 When you open 3 files in Vim, you have 3 buffers.

 Have two empty files, `file1.js` and `file2.j` (if possible, create them with Vim) available.
 Run this in the terminal: